forio/contour/src/documentation/supported_data_formats.md

 	.line([{x:23, y:45}, {x:34, y:22}, {x:45, y:78}])

 **Array of scalars.** You can also pass a single series as an array of scalars.
-Narwhal automatically converts this to an array of `{x, y}` pairs, for `x` starting at `0`.
+Contour automatically converts this to an array of `{x, y}` pairs, for `x` starting at `0`.

 Use the format:

 	[y1, y2, y3]

-	//Narwhal converts automatically to:
+	// Contour converts automatically to:
 	[{x:0, y:y1}, {x:1, y:y2}, {x:2, y:y3}]

 For example:

 	.line([3, 4, 5])

-	//Narwhal converts automatically to:
+	// Contour converts automatically to:
 	.line([{x:0, y:3}, {x:1, y:4}, {x:2, y:5}])